Brad-Hammond/BattleShips/README.md

 ![Input Name](assets/images/InputName.png)

-- The user is then promted to input their name, the name the user gives is then also used throughout the game in different scenarios.
+- The user is then prompted to input their name, the name the user gives is then also used throughout the game in different scenarios.
 - There is also input validation on the name input so the user cannot just press enter.

 #### Instructions